Part-Time Undergraduate Studies

 Changing Status—Non-degree to Degree

-Students who have earned credit at Quinnipiac and wish to apply for matriculation into a degree program in the College of Arts and Sciences or the Schools of Business, Communications or Health Sciences, should initiate the admission process by filing a “Change of Status” form available from the Office of Part-time Admissions.
+Students who have earned credit at Quinnipiac and wish to apply for matriculation into a degree program in the College of Arts and Sciences or the Schools of Business, Engineering, Communications or Health Sciences, should initiate the admission process by filing a “Change of Status” form available from the Office of Part-time Admissions.
 All appropriate documents required by the university for admission should be sent to the same office.
 Course work already completed at Quinnipiac as a non-degree student is considered in the admission process, as well as course work from other institutions.
 Students should contact the Office of Part-time Admissions at 203-582-8612 with any questions.

 Academic Good Standing Policy